 Who qualifies for the MTM program?

-- Have coverage limitation(s) in place for medication(s) with a high risk for dependence and/or abuse, or
+- Have coverage limitation(s) in place for medication(s) with a high risk for dependence or abuse, or

-- You have three or more of these conditions:
+- Have three or more of these conditions:

 - Chronic heart failure (CHF)

 - Chronic obstructive pulmonary disease (COPD)

 - Chronic alcohol & drug dependence